Geometric View of One-Dimensional Quantum Mechanics

 The curvature remains zero,

 so the connection is flat but has nontrivial holonomy along the $\alpha$-circle: Transporting a state once around

 at fixed $(\theta,L)$ yields

-This is holonomy in the parameter space direction $\alpha$.
+This is holonomy in the parameter-space direction $\alpha$.
 It arises only in Case~B, where $\alpha$ is part of the base and can vary.
 Topologically, $E'$ remains trivial as a Hilbert bundle.
 The nontriviality resides in the connection, not in the bundle’s isomorphism class.

 The momentum representation stays $\ell^2(\mathbb{Z})$ in all cases.
-The labels of position-basis plane waves are shifted by $\varphi=\alpha/2\pi$, yielding the spectrum $L=(n+\varphi)\hbar$ and $E_n=\frac{\hbar^2}{2mR^2}(n+\varphi)^2$ for the free particle.
+The labels of position-basis plane waves are shifted by $\varphi=\alpha/2\pi$, yielding the spectrum $L=(n+\varphi)\hbar$ and $E_n=\frac{\hbar^2}{2m_0R^2}(n+\varphi)^2$ for the free particle.